 After moving to Australia, trying her hand at a range of jobs and starting a family, Zarah Tenorio's dream of becoming a lawyer is finally becoming a reality.
 She's just started her Bachelor of Laws and is already kicking goals.
-Just recently, she received an Outstanding Academic Achievement Award.
+She's even received an Outstanding Academic Achievement Award.
 Read on to see how she's navigating life as a law student and working mum.

 I have dreamt of becoming a lawyer since I was a kid.
-In 2013, I was on track to start law school in the Philippines when my parents asked me to move to Australia.
+A few years ago, I was on track to start law school in the Philippines when my parents asked me to move to Australia.
 Being a family-oriented Filipino, I moved to Darwin to try it out.
 I loved Darwin; I loved it so much that I pressed pause on my goal of becoming a lawyer.

 Instead, I focused on getting an Australian qualification under my belt.
 I studied a Certificate IV Business and then a Diploma of Business with CDU.
 After completing my Diploma, I worked in the finance and tertiary education sectors.

-Four years after arriving in Australia, I had done all sorts of jobs and started a family of my own, but deep down I knew that something was missing.
+Four years later, I had done all sorts of jobs and started a family of my own, but deep down I knew that something was missing.
 That’s when I decided it was time to chase my life-long dream of becoming a lawyer.